Southwest University: Southwest Agricultural University

 Southwest Agricultural University was created in 1950, as the Southwest Agricultural College.
 The college was the end result of several institutions which were Sichuan Provincial Educational College, the Western China University and Xianghui College.

 In 1979, it was authorized by the State Council to be one of the national key universities.
 It was restructured as Southwest Agricultural College.
 In 1958, the college was upgraded as Southwest Agricultural University.

 In 2001, Sichuan Animal Husbandry and Veterinary College and the Citrus Research Institute of Chinese Academy of Agriculture were absorbed into Southwest Agricultural University.
 This marked the beginning of a new Southwest Agricultural University which specializes from teaching, pedagogy, psychology, agronomy and agriculture.

 Prior to the merger, Southwest China Normal University and Southwest Agricultural University were neighbors with only a wall separating the two universities.
 Both universities had a long historical relationship, which could be located back to their common origin, West China Union University, founded in 1906.

 Academics

-Scientific Misconduct
+Innovative Education［3］

-Qian Zhang, a researcher at Southwest University, was accused of having recycled tables, impossible statistics, and unrealistic properties in the raw data of the scientific papers.
+Hanhong College, whose name comes from the school motto of Southwest University, is a specialized institution that implements the "Southwestern University Undergraduate Top Talent Training Plan".
+It was established in November 2011 and was incorporated into the School of Innovation and Entrepreneurship in July 2018.

-Some papers were corrected by adding constant values to make statistics possible, however, none of the other summary or inferential statistics had to be changed in these corrigenda, as one might expect if there was an error in analysis.
+Hanhong College integrates the superior educational resources of the whole school, adheres to the education philosophy of "Solid foundation, strong quality, promotion of individuality, and pursuit of innovation", and implements "one system and three modernizations" (tutorial system, globalization, personalization, and internationalization) to cultivate talents.
+The training model aims to cultivate top innovative talents with sound personalities, excellent physical fitness and pursuit of excellence.

-For other papers, Dr. Zhang refused to provide raw data after being accused, allegedly to hide the academic misconduct.
+There are about 400 students in Hanhong College, including the "Wu Mi Class" in liberal arts and the "Yuan Longping Class" in science and engineering, which were established in 2011 as a pilot class for the training program for top-notch talents in basic disciplines, and the experimental class for training outstanding agricultural and forestry talents established in 2014 Class "Shen Nong Class".

-Dr. Zhang was reported to the university.
-The official response explained that Dr. Zhang was just very bad at statistics and would be receiving remedial training and writing some corrigenda.
-However, the letter did not comment on the strongest pieces of evidence for misconduct: the recycled tables, the impossible statistics, and the unrealistic properties of the raw data.
+Hanhong College provides students with the best teachers and teaching conditions, creating a first-class learning environment and guaranteeing conditions for growth and success.
+The college has independent classrooms, libraries, and activity rooms.
+It has established the "Hanhong College Special Scholarship" and provides international exchange visiting programs.
+It encourages students to enter projects, laboratories, and teams early, and provides students with scientific research training.
+The college has set up special indicators for recommending and exempting master's degree students.
+The annual further study rate of graduates remains above 80%, and the number of students studying in first-class domestic and foreign universities is increasing year by year.